 For a test migration or UAT, we recommend that your test Cloud site is not part of the organisation that also hosts your prod site.
 The prod site should be hosted in a different organisation.
 This is to ensure smooth migration of the relevant users and groups.

 You can choose to either migrate all or some of your users.

 If you choose to migrate all your users, the first time you do so all your users will be added to your Cloud site.
 Every migration, after the first, we will just link your data to the users that already exist in Cloud.
-Follow our recommendations if you need to migrate a large userbase.
+Learn more about migrating a large userbase

 When you migrate your users, they will be added to their groups when they get to Cloud.
 You will need to review and approve group permissions after you migrate.
 When you approve group permissions, your users will be given Confluence access and will be added to your bill.